johnno1962/injectionforxcode/README.md

 achieved by reloading their "nib" onto the existing view controller and sending -viewDidLoad, -viewWillAppear:YES and -viewDidAppear:YES to the view controller for it to redraw.
 This only works for applications with a single active Storyboard.
 See class method +reloadNibs in the file "BundleInjection.h".
+Storyboard Injection will not work in Xcode 5.

 ## Shareware License